Alex4422/alyraChallenge23VoteSystem/README.md

 # alyraChallenge23VoteSystem
-A second GUI version for the voting system
+A GUI version for the voting system